montimaj/az-hydro/azhydro/README.md

-with σ_GW propagation baked in), the disaggregation loop in `create_well_package` picks up their band-2 σ automatically through the same `src.count >= 6` branch that handles the withdrawal and CU categories — no SW-capture-specific code path is needed.
+with σ_GW propagation baked in), the disaggregation loop in `create_well_package` picks up their band-2 σ automatically through the same `src.count >= 6` branch that handles the withdrawal and CU categories — no stream-capture-specific code path is needed.
 Every well therefore carries `{pool}_Capture_{unit}`, `{pool}_Capture_{unit}_sigma` columns in the parquet for all three capture pools.
-The stream capture category names refer to the surface water captured by each GW pumping pool: e.g.
+The stream capture category names refer to the streamflow captured by each GW pumping pool: e.g.
 `Total_Capture` is "streamflow captured by Total GW pumping" within the parent `Capture/` folder context.